Marquette’s four class of 2025 signees ‘compliment’ each other

 He then moved onto finding the pieces necessary to doing that, and completed the roster construction with guys that have a level of complimentary traits akin to actual pieces in a puzzle.

 The point guard: Nigel James Jr. The dogged defender: Adrien Stevens.
 The lengthy, upside-abundant shooter: Michael Phillips II.
-The 6-foot-7 vessel of versatility: Ian Miletic.
+A 6-foot-7 vessel of versatility: Ian Miletic.

-Four gaps filled with four different players with four different fits coming together to complete Marquette’s No. 13 ranked 2025-26 recruiting class — Smart the dissectologist behind it all.
+Four gaps filled with four different players with four different attributes coming together to complete Marquette’s No. 13 ranked 2025-26 recruiting class — Smart the dissectologist behind it all.

 “And I think we’ve definitely done that.”